nikolalkc/LKC-Tools/README.md

  + Import `https://bit.ly/LKC-Tools` to Reapack and download the scripts from there.

- + Download the repo and extract the it to your scripts folder.
+ + Download the repo and extract it to your scripts folder.